cloudmesh-community/fa18-523-60/paper/paper.md

 working with PyMongo.
 A single instance of MongoDB can support multiple independent databases.
 When working with PyMongo you access databases using attribute style access on MongoClient instances.
-In PyMongo we use dictionaries to represent documents [@api.mongodb.com-tutorial].
+In PyMongo we use dictionaries to represent documents [@api-mongodb-com-tutorial].

 **i.
 Installing / Upgrading with pip**

 The pip is the recommended way to install Pymongo on all platforms.
-The command uses to install pymongo is as below [@api.mongodb.com-installation].
+The command uses to install pymongo is as below [@api-mongodb-com-installation].

 >>> $ python -m pip install pymongo